 - Remove kinematic cursor - removes selected cursor.

 - Save - saves changes to the KinematicCursors.dxb file.

 - Rename kinematic cursor - renames the current cursor.

-- Import bearing - a new window appears where you can choose which bearing from the Bearings.dxb database you want to import.
+- Append bearing - a new window appears where you can choose which bearing from the Bearings.dxb database you want to import.